Click on the item you want to view:

 "Paul and Luther" An Adult Confirmation Class Based on Romans

-This item is offered more as an idea rather than as a finished product.
+This is more of an idea than a finished product.
 That’s because some of the material is currently under copyright.
 When this Adult Bible Information Class was written, some of the material used in this course was not under formal copyright.
 The content in reference was created by David Valleskey and Forrest Bivens for use in their own churches.
 Subsequently, it was copyrighted by the WELS Board for Parish Education in 1986 and Northwestern Publishing House in 1996.
 It is currently offered by NPH as the “New Life in Christ” course.
 Permission would have to be granted by NPH to use the sections under copyright.
 (However, the pages that contain the outline of Romans and many of the “Review” and “Home Study” pages are public domain.)

 Pastors often toy with the idea that an Adult Class could be build on a book or a major section of Scripture.
 This is one example of doing that.
 And it has proven to be very workable over many years of use with a wide variety of class members.